manualbashing/manualbashing.github.io/content/post/2022-02-14-sort-version-strings.md

 1.0.0
 ```

 But here we see a new problem: there is no inner sort for the same version number with different postfixes.
-This in our example because `Sort-Object` never gets to see the postfix.
+This happens in our example, because `Sort-Object` never gets to see the postfix.

 Fortunately `Sort-Object` allows us to specify an inner sort using a second scriptblock: